premjune25/frontend-learnings/Readme.md

 # Prem Singh's Developer Journey

 Welcome to my personal project repository!
-I am Prem Singh, an aspiring web developer currently learning a variety of technologies to build modern web applications.
+I am **Prem Singh**, an aspiring web developer currently learning a variety of technologies to build modern web applications.
 Below are the key areas I am focusing on, along with brief descriptions of each.

 ## Topics I'm Learning: